wbdana-scripts/aur-update/README.md

 ## Installation

-As of 2018.09.15, AUR-Update now features an installer.
-You can still use the old instructions below, but these instructions will allow you to run `aur-update` from anywhere.

 1. Clone the repo.
 2. Make the installer and script executable: `chmod +x ./install.sh aur-update`
 3. Run the installer: `./install.sh`